-"Unchained Value" provides insight into the successes and failures of the
+"Unchained Value" provides insight into the successes and failures of the digital age.

 Unchained Value: The New Logic of Digital Business by Mary J. Cronin, Professor of Management, Boston College Harvard Business School Press, 2000